United States compliance requirements: Procurement and suspension and debarment (I)

 This section covers compliance of laws and regulations when obtaining a good or services from a vendor, supplier, or provider.
-The procurement requirement is established to ensure that such goods and services are obtained in an effective manner and in compliance laws and regulations, including the prohibition of conflicts of interest, the fair selection of vendors, provide open and free competition among vendors, etc. The suspension and debarment requirement establishes that certain non-federal entities have been prohibited from participating in or receiving federal assistance for various reasons, including prior mismanagement of funds or previous non-compliance of laws and regulations.
+The procurement requirement is established to ensure that such goods and services are obtained in an effective manner and in compliance with laws and regulations, including the prohibition of conflicts of interest, the fair selection of vendors, provide open and free competition among vendors, etc. The suspension and debarment requirement establishes that certain non-federal entities have been prohibited from participating in or receiving federal assistance for various reasons, including prior mismanagement of funds or previous non-compliance of laws and regulations.
 This prohibition may be temporary (suspension) or indefinite (debarment; until specifically allowed by the government).
 When performing this purchase, the recipient must verify that the vendor, supplier, provider or their respective principals (e.g., owners, top management, etc.) are not suspended, debarred or otherwise excluded by the federal government.
 This is done by checking the Excluded Parties List System (EPLS) maintained by the General Services Administration or by contacting the federal agency.